Anas255-exe/Hybrid-Recommenders/README.md

 Where:
 - The numerator is the weighted sum of ratings from the nearest neighbors.
 - The denominator normalizes the weights.

+**Problems Faced:**
+Inconsistencies in Variable Naming
+One of the main issues I encountered was the inconsistency in variable names, particularly with user_id.
+In some places, it was referred to as id, and in other places, it was referred to as user_id.
+This inconsistency caused errors during data processing and model training, as the variables were not properly mapped.
+I had to carefully refactor the code and standardize the naming convention across the entire project.

 **Thanks for taking my application into consideration**